openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

 **NOTE:** Device is measuring also some disturbances even if on the output is no load.
 To avoid disturbances:

   * If measured Active Power (W) is below e.g. 5W-> the reported value in this case is 0WThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
-The following option values may be configured, in addition to values in the range 0 to 100 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|